alicht/classes-js/README.md

 ## Learning objectives

 * Explain what Prototypes are and demonstrate why they're an essential JavaScript feature
-* ES6's major syntax change, and the new method of creating Constructors
+* ES6's major syntax change, ie... introducing classes!
 * Use the ```new``` keyword to create new objects with shared properties
 * Create a class that inherits from another using ```extends``` and ```super``` keywords